plone/guillotina/docs/source/training/extending/users.md

 value in your `config.yaml` as `guillotina_dbusers` uses that to work.

-After you restart guillotina, you can also install `guillotina_dbusers` into your container using the `@addons` endpoint:
+After you restart guillotina, you can also install `dbusers` into your container using the `@addons` endpoint:

 ```
-POST /db/container/@users
+POST /db/container/users
 {
   "id": "dbusers"
 }